BWeng20/rFSM/README.md

 You can check the requirements for ECMA in SCXML [here](https://www.w3.org/TR/scxml/#ecma-profile)

+Names from the W3C pseudo-code-algorithm are kept were feasible and not converted to Rust-like snake case.
+These methods are marked with "_#[allow(non_snake_case)]_" to suppress warnings.

 ### Not conformant or not implemented features of the W3C recommendation

 + XML inside &lt;content> is not handled accoring to _[content_and_namespaces](https://www.w3.org/TR/scxml/#content_and_namespaces)_.
 The content inside &lt;content> is not